 Etymology:

 Eventually, the meaning expanded to include everyday people whose brave actions deserve admiration.
-Today, it continues to honor those who rise above fear and hardship to make a difference in the world.
+Today, it still describes those who rise above fear and hardship to make a difference in the world.

 Example Sentences: